 While you might be happy to give your daughter the Yiddish name Shaindel, which belonged to your beloved grandmother, some parents today choose to modernize, or at least tweak, the original name of the person they’re honoring.
 Here are some of the more popular practices:

-1. Same meaning.
-Some parents choose a name that has the same meaning--or a similar meaning--as the name of the relative they are naming after.
+2. Same meaning.
+Some parents choose a name that has the same meaning — or a similar meaning — as the name of the relative they are naming after.
 For example, baby Zev might be named after Velvel (both mean wolf, but the first is Hebrew and the second is Yiddish).
-Or Leora--a modern Israeli name for girls meaning "my light"--might be named after Meir--a more traditional man's name that means "one who illuminates."
+Or Leora — a modern Israeli name for girls meaning “my light”–might be named after Meir — a more traditional man’s name that means “one who illuminates.”

 Make It Timely

-Even if you don't want to name after a relative, you can choose a name that is significant for other reasons.
+Even if you don’t want to name after a relative, you can choose a name that is significant for other reasons.
 One popular option is to choose a name that is connected to the time of year that your baby is born, especially if your child is born on or near a Jewish holiday.
-For example, click here for a list of names related to Hanukkah and a list of names related to Passover (Kveller's Jewish Baby Name Finder also has lists for all the other Jewish holidays).
-You can also try to connect your child's name to the weekly Torah portion that is read in synagogue in the week that he is born.
+For example, click here for a list of names related to Hanukkah and a list of names related to Passover.
+You can also try to connect your child’s name to the weekly Torah portion that is read in synagogue in the week that he is born.

 Find a Good Fit

 Kveller’s Jewish Baby Name Finder can also help you choose a name that speaks to your family.
 If you are nature-lovers, check out this name list.
 If history is a big part of your life, check out this name list.
 Some parents also choose a name that expresses their emotions about their child’s birth.
 For example, it’s not uncommon for parents who had struggled to conceive and carry a healthy pregnancy to choose from a list of names that express thanks and gratitude, once their long-awaited baby comes to the world.